By Harvey C. Perkins & Christopher Rosin

 Extract from Pawson, Eric, The New Biological Economy: How New Zealanders are Creating Value from the Land, 2018, Auckland University Press, Auckland.

-Harvey C. Perkins is Emeritus Professor in Property at the University of Auckland.
+Harvey C. Perkins is an Emeritus Professor in Property at the University of Auckland.
 He is an expert in urban and rural transformation.

 Link to book: click here.